Request Free Consultation

 Contact a Lawyer for Your Minor Car Accident in Arizona

-Involving a lawyer in your minor car accident case early on in the process can help prevent many of the complications that can arise if it becomes necessary to file a claim.
+Involving a Phoenix, AZ injury lawyer in your minor car accident case early on in the process can help prevent many of the complications that can arise if it becomes necessary to file a claim.
 The attorneys at Sargon Law Group are ready to assist at every step of the process, from investigating your minor car accident to negotiating a satisfactory settlement with the insurance company.

 We proudly help drivers in Arizona, California, Colorado and New Mexico decide what to do after a minor car accident.
 Contact us today for a free consultation and to discuss how we can help you achieve a favorable outcome.